InternetOfPeers/persians/README_Immortals.md

 - Decimals: 18
 - Smart Contract Address: `0x163733bcc28dbf26B41a8CfA83e369b5B3af741b`

+*The total supply of Immortals will be foreover 100, despite the Athenians warrior token that has up to 750 unity.
+On the battle contract no more of 100 Athenian warrior will be accepted*

 ## Contribution
 ### To Contribute from any “Full” wallet address:
 *This includes any wallet not using a smart-contract to store your balance.
 So far we've tested this with Geth, Solidity, and MyEtherWallet.
 For any other wallet type, please either verify if it's using a smart-contract to handle your transactions/balance, OR to play it sade, use the "Execute a function" instructions below, and execute the "contribute" function to participate.*